+Here is a list of some of The Best Attorney Jobs.
+Follow along to learn more about a career as an Attorney.
 After graduating with a law degree, choosing your career path is not always a simple choice, especially if you have different interests in how you plan to put your degree to use.
-Reviewing the top 10 attorney jobs available today in accordance to salary and potential earnings is a way to gain perspective to help with choosing a career that is right for you.
+Reviewing the top 10 attorney jobs available today in accordance with salary and potential earnings is a way to gain perspective to help with choosing a career that is right for you.
 Researching various attorney jobs is a way to understand more about the options available for all law students, whether you have a passion for becoming a judge or if you are thinking of becoming a trial lawyer or a law professor.

 Conducting legal research for law firms, organizing and handling documents as well as working with other attorneys within the firm itself are all responsibilities of individuals working as paralegals.
 It is possible to work for corporate agencies along with government agencies; although most paralegals are likely to find work within law firms themselves.